1. skincare

-Here are some tips to keep in mind if you are planning to go out or travelling with your baby this summer.
+Here are some tips to keep in mind if you are planning to go out or travel with your baby this summer.

 The first thing that all mums are worried about when going out is food.
 Summer is a time when kids get particularly fussy and refuse to eat thanks to the rising mercury levels.
 If your baby is completely on breast milk, try to feed them often.
 If he/she has started on solid foods, it’s a good idea to step out after a meal and carry an extra cookie or fruits to use if need arises